 B.4 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
 See reference in detail below B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
 Y N □ (b) If yes, please describe: See description in detail on page 60.
 C. Other Document and/or Certification Requirements.
 C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N M Attachment C (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+Y N M (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.2 Certification by State or Local Officials.
 Attachment D Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.3 Civil Rights Certification/ Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
 Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 Attachment E & F C.4 Challenged Elements.
 If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public.
 Attachment G (a) Did the public challenge any elements of the Plan?
 Y N If yes, include Challenged Elements.
 C.5 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
 Y N N/A D S S S S S S S S S S S S S S S S S S

-Affirmatively Furthering Fair Housing (AFFH).
-Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of F (AFH) consistent with 24 CFR § 5.154(d)(5).
+(AFH) consistent with 24 CFR § 5.154(d)(5).
 Use the chart provided below.
-(PHAs should add as many goals as necessary to housing issues and contributing factors.).
-Until such time as the PHA is required to submit an AFH, the PHA is not obligated this chart.
-The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(a) enacted prior to August 17, 2015.
-See Infurther detail on completing this item.
-Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal (AFH) consistent with 24 CFR § 5.154(d)(5).
+(PHAs should add as many goals as necessary to overcome fa housing issues and contributing factors.)
+Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete Affirmatively Furthering Fair Housing (AFFH).
+Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Affirmatively Furthering Fair Housing (AFFH).
+Pescribe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: (AFH) consistent with 24 CFR § 5.154(d)(5).
 Use the chart provided below.
-(PHAs should add as many goals as necessary to housing issues and contributing factors.)
-Until such time as the PHA is required to submit an AFH, the PHA is not obligated this chart.
+(PHAs should add as many goals as necessary to overcome fa housing issues and contributing factors.)
+Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete this chart.
 The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
-See Infurther detail on completing this item.
-Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Pair Housing Goal: Fair Housing Strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: overcome fa to complete Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Fair Housing Goal: Describe fair nousing strategies and actions to achieve the goal
+See Instructions for Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Fair Housing Goal: Fair Hausing Coal.